 </p>

-In principle, masking the email address can be quickly and easily done by character encoding.
-The protection is comparatively low presently since most spambots are now programmed to easily decipher this simple form of encryption.
+In principle, masking the email address can be done quickly and easily by character encoding.
+However, the protection offered is comparatively low since most spambots are now programmed to easily decipher this simple form of encryption.

 Basically, it is possible to hide email addresses from spambots by inserting additional characters into them.
 Programs will then hopefully not see the address as a whole and therefore it won’t be able to be read out automatically.
-HTML comments provide a simple way to do this.
+HTML comments, for example, provide a simple way to do this.

 <!-- Comment -->